 How can we distinguish real chindogu from the imitators?
-To be proper chindogu, a device must adhere to the 10 tenets of chindogu set up by inventor Kenji Kawakami and the International Chindogu Society.
+The device must adhere to the 10 tenets of chindogu set up by inventor Kenji Kawakami and the International Chindogu Society.
 Check out the society's official website for their wording of the tenets (which is sometimes unclear).
 This is our interpretation of the laws.

 1. Chindogu must be (almost) completely useless

-This is the utmost tenet of chindogu.
+This is the utmost tenet.
 If your invention is a real help and you use it all the time, it's not chindogu.
 Try selling it to the public because it could be worth millions.
 Too bad it has no soul.

 2. Chindogu must exist

 Chindogu have to be made.
-If you design chindogu on paper and don't make it, it's not chindogu.
+If you design the invention on paper and don't make it, it doesn't qualify.
 It's a piece of paper with a bad invention on it.
-Bring the chindogu into the physical world so humankind can experience how truly almost useless it is.
+Bring the invention into the physical world so humankind can experience how truly almost useless it is.

 3. Chindogu represent freedom of thought and action